Simi-Solola/fraud-detection-project/README.md

 ##  Project Overview

 Fraud is a critical challenge in online transactions.
-In this project, we simulate fraud detection scenarios using synthetic data generated with **Gretel.ai**.
+In this project, fraud detection scenarios was simulated using synthetic data generated with **Gretel.ai**.

 The focus is on comparing:
 - **Anomaly detection models** (Isolation Forest)